Why choose engineering?

 Computer Systems Engineering

-Computer systems engineers develop the software and hardware components that we depend on in our everyday lives; home automation, appliances, automobiles, factory processes, wireless and communication systems, mechatronics systems, instrumentation, embedded systems and nano-systems.
+Computer Systems Engineers develop the software and hardware components that we depend on in our everyday lives; home automation, appliances, automobiles, factory processes, wireless and communication systems, mechatronics systems, instrumentation, embedded systems and nano-systems.
 Find out more about Computer Systems Engineering.

 Electrical and Electronic Engineering

-Electrical and electronic engineers design the equipment and systems that provide essential services to satisfy our high dependence on reliable power, communications and electronic systems; electric power generation, communications, wireless computing technologies, microprocessors, computer applications, and high power electronics.
+Electrical and Electronic Engineers design the equipment and systems that provide essential services to satisfy our high dependence on reliable power, communications and electronic systems; electric power generation, communications, wireless computing technologies, microprocessors, computer applications, and high power electronics.
 Find out more about Electrical and Electronic Engineering.

 Engineering Science

-Engineering scientists use mathematical models and advanced computing power to provide solutions to the complex decision problems faced by industrial, medical, service and business sectors.
+Engineering Scientists use mathematical models and advanced computing power to provide solutions to the complex decision problems faced by industrial, medical, service and business sectors.
 Find out more about Engineering Science.

 Mechanical Engineering

-Mechanical engineers use science and technology to develop the machines that are essential for everyday life through design, production and operation of mechanical devices, machinery, transportation and energy management.
+Mechanical Engineers use science and technology to develop the machines that are essential for everyday life through design, production and operation of mechanical devices, machinery, transportation and energy management.
 Find out more about Mechanical Engineering.

 Mechatronics Engineering

-Mechatronics engineers integrate electronic devices with mechanical systems and information technology.
+Mechatronics Engineers integrate electronic devices with mechanical systems and information technology.
 They are involved in the ‘smart’ evolution of computers, software, electronics, sensors and actuators to improve products, processes and services in such sectors as automotive, aerospace and machine tool industries and the defence sector.
 Find out more about Mechatronics Engineering.

 Software Engineering

-Software engineers combine their skills in computer science, engineering and maths to design, develop and test software for various functions – from mobile applications to banking, architecture, medicine and telecommunications.
+Software Engineers combine their skills in computer science, engineering and maths to design, develop and test software for various functions – from mobile applications to banking, architecture, medicine and telecommunications.
 Find out more about Software Engineering.

 If this is what you want from a career, now is the time to start your journey!
-Taking physics and calculus at high school can take you to your dream career destination.
-We hold events like Engineering Info Evenings to help you take the first step.
+Taking physics and calculus at high school can help take you to your dream career destination.
+We hold events like Engineering Info Evenings to further help you take the first step.

 What Auckland can offer you